 As you descend, your centre of mass shifts forward causing the back wheel to become unweighted.
 When you brake, your effective centre of mass moves even further forward and the stopping process wants to rotate you and your bike over the front wheel.
 Clearly this is not a good scene.
-Compensate by keeping your body low and easing your bum off the back of the seat.
-When it's really steep you'll end up with your stomach resting on the saddle.
+Compensate by lowering your dropper seat post for a more upright stance that nudges your weight backwards.
 You've got it right when your back wheel stays in contact with terra firma, so the bike is stable and you avoid doing the full frontal spontaneous dismount (ouch).

 We'll send you a confirmation email with a